webanno/webanno/pages/downloads-beta.md

 **THIS PAGE CONTAINS PRE-RELEASE VERSIONS.
 USE AT YOUR OWN RISK.**

 **Do not use this software for serious work** - before its final release, WebAnno might change in ways incompatible with this prerelease.
+Do not expect forthcoming beta versions or the next release version of WebAnno to be fully compatible with this beta version.

 * [WebAnno {{ beta.version }} standalone (executable JAR)](https://github.com/webanno/webanno/releases/download/webanno-{{ beta.version }}/webanno-standalone-{{ beta.version }}.jar)
     * [JAR installation instructions]({{ unstable.user_guide_url }}#sect_installation)